Malo10LeGoff/PlanLife/README.md

 - yarn add mocha

 Should I use Mocha for the Unit testing of functionalities and Jest for Unit testing of components ?

+If you're forking this project, take note that if you use multiple package manager, it may raises issues.
+Use only expo to install packages